School of Health and Human Sciences Scholarships/Fellowships/Program Awards

 - The Loretta M. Williams Undergraduate CWHW Research Fund was established in 2004 with a gift from her husband, Theodore S. Williams.
 Mrs. Williams was the third of nine children, who left school at a young age to help support her family.
 She was never able to complete the education she so valued.
 This award supports an undergraduate student from any department in the School of Health and Human Sciences assisting with research projects in the Center for Women's Health and Wellness.

 - This fund was established in 2005 by Charles R. and Kathleen Williams to honor their parents, Theodore and Loretta Williams.
 Theodore Williams was a career musician and a member of the Army Field Band and the Marine Band.
 Loretta Williams worked in the home, raising four children, encouraging and fostering their love of learning.
-Kathleen Williams has been a faculty member in the Department of Kinesiology since 1989.
+Kathleen Williams has been a faculty member in the Department of Kinesiology at UNCG since 1988.
 This fund supports a graduate student from any department in the School of Health and Human Sciences who plans to conduct a research project focusing on some aspect of arts health.